Eminent-Jade/Data-Analytics-Project/README.md

 https://www.acts.asn.au/uts-helps-green-sydneys-skyline/

 Apart from sustainability aspects, indoor environmental factors such as thermal comfort, air quality also play crucial roles on occupants' experiences and building's popularity of it's own.

 ## About thermal comfort, predicted mean vote(pmv) & percentage of dissatisfied(ppd)

-Thermal comfort is the sensation that expresses satisfaction with the thermal environment sensation dependent on several factors, including but not limited to, air temperature, mean radiant temperature, humidity, relative air speed, metabolic rate and clothing level, in this project we will adopt 'pmv/ppd method'.
+Thermal comfort is the occupants' sensations that expresses satisfaction with the thermal environment sensation dependent on several factors, including but not limited to, air temperature, mean radiant temperature, humidity, relative air speed, metabolic rate and clothing level, in this project we will adopt 'pmv/ppd method'.

 According to ASHRAE Standard 55, Comfort Zone represents a predicted mean vote (pmv)of -0.5 to +0.5 & percentage of dissatisfied (ppd) <= 10% for buildings where the occupants have metabolic rates of between 1.0 met and 1.3 met and clothing provides between 0.5 clo and 1.0 clo of thermal insulation.